lib-uoguelph-ca/python-novice-inflammation/_episodes/07-pandas.md

 ---

-## Use the Pandas library to do statistics on tabular data.
+## Analyzing Tabular Data With Pandas

-*   Pandas is a widely-used Python library for statistics, particularly on tabular data.
+Pandas is a widely-used Python library for statistics, particularly on tabular data.
+If you're familiar with R, you'll notice many similarities, since Pandas follows the same patterns.
-*   Borrows many features from R's dataframes.
-    *   A 2-dimenstional table whose columns have names and potentially have different data types.
-*   Load it with `import pandas`.
-*   Read a Comma Separate Values (CSV) data file with `pandas.read_csv`.
-    *   Argument is the name of the file to be read.
-    *   Assign result to a variable to store the data that was read.
+The star of the Pandas library is the DataFrame type.
+A DataFrame represents a 2-dimensional table with named columns and rows.
+A big advantage of DataFrames over numpy array is that a DataFrame can have have different data types for each column.
+On top of that, Pandas DataFrames provide a lot of extra functionality to make manipulating and working with your data easier.

 ~~~
 import pandas